This guide is designed to help you understand the financial aid process from the initial offer through delivery of financial aid.

 The Federal Supplemental Education Opportunity Grant is a federally funded, campus-based program.
 Recipients must demonstrate exceptional financial need as determined by the federal formula.
 Funds are limited and Federal Pell Grant recipients are given priority.

-The Teacher Education Assistance for College and Higher Education (TEACH) grant is a federally funded program that began in the 2008-2009 academic year.
-Students who plan to begin a career in teaching may qualify for up to $4000 each year, based on meeting program conditions.
+The Teacher Education Assistance for College and Higher Education (TEACH) grant is a federally funded program for students who plan a career in teaching.
+Students may qualify for up to $4000 each year, based on meeting program conditions.
 In exchange for this grant, a student must sign an Agreement to Serve (ATS) as a full-time teacher at certain low-income schools and within high need fields for at least four academic years within eight years after completing (or ceasing enrollment) the course of study for which the candidate received the grant.

 Failure or refusal to carry out the obligations of this program will convert the grant(s) into a Federal Direct Unsubsidized Loan(s) with interest dated back to the time of disbursement.